Skip to main content

 Highlights:

-• Manages app-link OAuth callbacks using a state-channel:
+• ProvisioningSupport manages app-link OAuth callbacks using a state-channel, and an instance of `:

 • waitForAppLinkInvocation(state)